Aida Edemariam

 Aida Edemariam is an Ethiopian-Canadian journalist based in the UK, who has worked in New York, Toronto and London.
 She was formerly deputy review and books editor of the Canadian National Post, and is now a senior feature writer and editor at The Guardian in the UK.
 She lives in Oxford.
 Her memoir about her Ethiopian grandmother, The Wife's Tale: A Personal History, won the Ondaatje Prize in 2019.

 Biography

-Aida was born to an Ethiopian father and a Canadian mother.
+Edemariam was born to an Ethiopian father and a Canadian mother.
 She grew up in Addis Ababa, the capital of Ethiopia.
 She studied English literature at Oxford University and the University of Toronto.

 In 2014 her then forthcoming memoir, The Wife's Tale: A Personal History – the story of Edemariam's Ethiopian grandmother, Yetemegnu – was awarded the Royal Society of Literature's Jerwood Award for a non-fiction work in progress.